COMSOC-Community/comsoc-website/docs/events.md

 ---

 <section markdown="1">
-# Related Venues
+# Related Events

-We provide below an non-exhausted list of related venues that can be of interest to COMSOC researchers.
+We provide below a non-exhaustive list of related venues that can be of interest to COMSOC researchers.
 </section>

 <section markdown="1">